-Children who are identified as being at Level 1 within an area of SEND Children who are identified as being at Level 2 within an area of SEND Children who are identified as being at Level 3 within an area of SEND Children who are identified as being at Level 4 within an area of SEND Children who are identified as being at Level 5 within an area of SEND We would discuss We would place We would place We would place Children placed at the pupil at pupil the children on the the children on the the children on the Level 5 are likely progress meetings SEND register SEND register with SEND register with to have an EHCP and monitor with regards to them being placed on our SEND register in the future a K Code.
-These pupils may have an outside agency involved or be accessing a Learning Support programme a K Code.
-These pupils are very likely to have outside agency involved or be accessing a Learning Support programme in place, so would receive an E Code.
+Children who are identified as being at Level 1 Children who are identified as being at Level 2 Children who are identified as being at Level 3 Children who are identified as being at Level 4 Children who are identified as being at Level 5 within an area of SEND within an area of SEND within an area of SEND within an area of SEND within an area of SEND Nationally, support for pupils at L1 and L2 is classed as 'Ordinarily Available' - this means that the support they need is provided within the classroom via Quality First Teaching Nationally, pupils at L3,4,5 are required to have a 'K Code' in our school central record system to highlight their 'SEND Support' status We would place the child on the school 'Monitoring Register' (see below) We would discuss the pupil at pupil progress meetings and the SENDCo will monitor with regards to them being placed on our SEND register in the future if steps taken do not support progress We would place the children on the SEND register with a K Code.
+These pupils may have an outside agency involved or be accessing a Learning Support programme We would place the children on the SEND register with a K Code.
+These pupils are very likely to have outside agency involved or be accessing a Learning Support programme Children placed at Level 5 are likely to have an EHCP in place, so would receive an E Code.
 A range of professionals would work with the child.
 No support plan in place, but potential for a Support Plan in future.
-A Support plan or One Page profile would be created for the child A support plan would be created for the child.
-In some cases, an Extended Support Plan (a new document which is now replacing the MyPlan) would be put in place An Extended Support Plan would be likely to be in place, and in some cases, an EHCP would be in place EHCP likely to be in place An extended support plan would be in place to compliment the long term outcomes from their EHCP The child's needs would be met through Quality First Teaching The child's needs would be met mostly through Quality First Teaching and may access some targeted interventions or lesson adaptations as identified in pupil progress meetings or through SENCO / professional advice The child's needs would be met through a blend of Quality First Teaching and specific interventions that cater for their area of need.
-The child's needs would require some forms of specialist, specific input that runs on top of their access to Quality First Teaching The child's needs would be met through daily, specific, specialised input across all parts of the curriculum
+Parents would use Parents' Evening to check in on their progress A One Page profile would be created for the child and parents would be invited to a SEND review during Autumn term of Year 3 and the Summer term of Year 6 to support in transition from one setting to another A SEND support plan would be created for the child.
+In some cases, mostly when external professionals become involved in supporting the child, an Extended Support Plan would be put in place.
+Parents would be invited to termly SEND review meetings to discuss their three Outcomes and review progress made.
+An Extended Support Plan would be likely to be in place, and in some cases, an EHCP would be in place.
+Parents would be invited to termly SEND review meetings to discuss their three Outcomes and review progress made.
+EHCP likely to be in place An extended support plan would be in place to compliment the long term outcomes from their EHCP.
+Parents would be invited to termly SEND review meetings to discuss their three Outcomes and review progress made.
+One of these meetings would likely be an EHCP annual review meeting The child's needs would be met through Quality First Teaching and additional adjustments using the 'ordinarily available' checklist from the SSG (Sheffield Support Grid) The child's needs would be met mostly through Quality First Teaching and additional adjustments using the 'ordinarily available' checklist from the SSG (Sheffield Support Grid).
+They also may access some targeted interventions or lesson adaptations as identified in The child's needs would be met through a blend of Quality First Teaching and specific interventions that cater for their area of need.
+The child's needs would require some forms of specialist, specific input that runs on top of their access to Quality First Teaching The child's needs would be met through daily, specific, specialised input across all parts of the curriculum pupil progress meetings or through SENCO / professional advice